 I was an instructor at the inaugural Jemez Mountains Dulcimer Festival (Los Alamos, NM), and have taught at the Red River (Red River, NM), Colorado State (Fort Collins, CO; now held in Littleton), Lone Star State (Glen Rose, TX), Winter Festival of Acoustic Music (Irving, TX), and Winter Creek Reunion (Bennington, OK) Dulcimer Festivals as well as at Western Carolina University's Dulcimer U (Cullowhee, NC) and virtually through the New Mexico Dulcimer Festival, Dulcimer U, the QuaranTUNE Virtual Dulcimer Fest, and the North Georgia Foothills Dulcimer Association.

 Because mountain and hammered dulcimers are so unfamiliar in the western US, I co-founded the non-profit New Mexico Dulcimer Association which produces the annual New Mexico Dulcimer Festival (Albuquerque, NM) where I joyfully slave as Association President, Festival Director, and one of the local instructors/performers.
 We bring in nationally/internationally-recognized headliners to NM and attendees have come from Maine to Alaska, Florida to California, plus Saskatchewan, Canada.
 For our 2020 and 2021 online festivals, we added many previously unrepreseted US states, two Canadian Provinces, plus Belgium.
 I'm an ongoing manager and past Board of Director for the Albuquerque Folk Festival where I've taught mountain dulcimer, Celtic harp, and led a Country Gospel/Cowboy sing along.
 I teach individual and group music classes privately and through the University of New Mexico Contiuing Education (see Teaching).
 Church music has been a central part of my life, and I was honored to serve as Music Administrator and Choir Director in various churches for 35 years.
 I currently direct of the Albuquerque Oasis Show Tune Choir with jazz pianist accompanist, Scott Hooker.
-I've had a long succession of bands and ensembles I've started, to include an old-time/Cowboy/country Gospel band, and perform with Scott DBA Music for All Seasons where we sometimes collaborate with treasured music colleagues.
+I've had a long succession of bands and ensembles I've started, to include an old-time/Cowboy/country Gospel band, and perform with Scott in our business where we sometimes collaborate with treasured music colleagues.

 Check out our Store for albums and books.
-Our albums have been enjoyed in 104 countries on 6 contintents to date.
+Our albums have been enjoyed in 108 countries on 6 contintents to date.
 In New Mexico Music Awards competition, our albums or individual tracks have been finalists in catetories of Best Instrumental Performance, Best Vocal Performance, Best Mastering Engineer, the Norman Petty Producer's Award, and Best Packaging Design.

 Scott Reeder